 It's closing time at the Buena Park Kmart store.
 It’s a large department store—presumably one of the core stores where they shoot commercials or train new employees in a dingy little conference room behind the swinging black "Employee Only" door.

-The year is 1970, although it could be 1950 in Buena Park, the way the community has resisted the Cultural Revolution underway.
+The year is 1970, although it could easily be 1950 in Buena Park, the way the community has resisted the Cultural Revolution underway.

-The Sunday evening September air is just beginning to crisp in Orange County.
+Sunday evening September air is just beginning to crisp in Orange County.
 Back when California still had a semblance of season change.